RobertKozak/MonoMobile.Views/README.markdown

 WHAT'S NEW
 ==========

-This document has been updated but it is no at all complete.
+This document has been updated but it is not at all complete.
 The basic concepts are outlined below but I will get back to this soon and make a real tutorial.
 MonoMobile.Views is simple to use yet very complex internally to do all of the magic that you see on screen.